gobeyondidentity/developer-docs/contributor-guide/contributor-guide.md

 To promote consistency, follow the guidelines below and mentioned throughout to keep the process productive and beneficial for all involved.

+- [ ] Always verify your content for technical accuracy before submitting your Pull Request.

+- [ ] Always consult with the Sr. Technical Writer when adding topics or want to propose changes to the content structure.
+The Sr. Technical Writer maintains the content's quality, reduces duplication, and provides a consistent user experience.
+They can also strategize how to deliver complex information—for example, adding an explainer video (<90 secs) can help with complex scenarios or issues.

-- [ ] Always create a *working branch* whenever you introduce a set of logically related changes.
+- [ ] Always create a *working branch* when introducing logically related changes.
 This helps you manage your changes through the workflow.
-We refer to it here as a working branch because it's a workspace to iterate or refine your changes until they can be integrated into the default `main` branch.
+We refer to it here as a working branch because it's a workspace to iterate or refine your changes until they can be integrated into the default branch.

-- [ ] The in-browser editing experience is best for minor or infrequent changes.

-- [ ] Always consult with the Sr. Technical Writer when adding topics or want to propose changes to the content structure.

 - [ ] Always keep your branch up-to-date.

+- [ ] The in-browser editing experience in GitHub is best for minor or infrequent changes.

 ## Edit content (minor changes)